andyatkinson/andyatkinson.github.io/_posts/2023-08-28-saas-for-developers-gwen-shapira-postgresql-rails.md

 The first was a curiosity to learn PostgreSQL in greater depth than what I'd done so far as an application developer.

-The second was the opportunity to solve common PostgreSQL operational problems like high bloat, falling behind Autovacuum, on behalf of my team.
-I had the interest to dove into learning about these topics.
-I could put things I'd learned into practice right away.
+The second was the opportunity to put what I learned into practice right away at a business operating a high scale Rails application.

-It was critical to not only learn but to have the opportunity to apply what was learned.
-I was grateful for the opportunity.

-Our team did not have a Database Administrator so some operational problems may have been solved earlier if we'd had one.

-Small teams running without DBAs is quite common, as the skills can be specialized.
+The application was suffering from common PostgreSQL operational problems like high bloat from Autovacuum falling behind, so that's where we started.

+The team did not have a dedicated DBA that might have otherwise already solved the problem.
+Our team needed to develop some specialized database operational skills but we were all application developers, so there was an opportunity there to expand outside the comfort zone.

+I've since learned that small teams and startups running without dedicated DBAs is quite common.
+In fact, I've also found that skills for database operational excellence seem to be less prevalent compared with the latest buzzy technology, despite being more critical to the business and practical for software engineers.

 ## Database Skills for Developers

-What if the skills are more accessible for Rails developers?
-That's part of what motivated me to write [High Performance PostgreSQL for Rails](https://pgrailsbook.com).
+What if database skills could be made more accessible to web application developers?
+That became my mission.

-From that team, I turned the completed projects into a presentation given internally.
+Eventually that turned into [High Performance PostgreSQL for Rails](https://pgrailsbook.com) as a proposal to publishers, but before that there were blog posts, newsletters, and presentations as part of my journey into technical writing and developer education.

-After removing company specific information, I took a chance and pitched it to PGConf NYC 2021 as my first ever PostgreSQL conference and speaking opportunity.
+After removing company specific information, I took a chance and boiled down our optimization projects into a case study conference CFP pitch to PGConf NYC 2021.
+This became my first ever PostgreSQL conference and speaking opportunity at a database conference.

-I was very excited to find out it was accepted.
-Then I was very nervous to make sure I had the details dialed in.

 Check out [PGConf NYC 2021 Conference](/blog/2021/12/06/pgconf-nyc-2021) to see that presentation.

-Following the presentation, I was approached by a book publisher and the rest is history!

 ## ORMs and Writing SQL